robin-kkk/college-projects/2019-1st-Term-WiFiHacking/README.md

 ### Basic: Open Netowrk

-1. Let's adapt USB into your computer.
+1. Let's adapt USB into your computer and change to Monitor Mode.
 2. Scan using Airodump-ng and get `BSSID(=MAC address)` of the targeted Access Point.
 ![9](./img/9.png?raw=true)

+3. Select a WNIC and enter the BSSID in Wireshark.
+   - If you think that packets don't capture well, you can use Airmon-ng, which stop network-manager in Linux.
+If you can't access the Internet, it's a success.

+      ``` text
+      airmon-ng check kill
+      ```

+   - In addition, it needs to match the channel of the targeted Access Point.
+The channel is shown from Airodump-ng.

+      ``` text
+      airmon-ng start <interface> <channel>
+      ```

-3. Enter the BSSID in Wireshark and search packets to have HTTP Cookies of target.
+4. Search packets to have HTTP Cookies of target.

 ![10](./img/10.png?raw=true)

-4. Move the target site and set cookies with a browser extension `EditThisCookie`.
+5. Move the target site and set cookies with a browser extension `EditThisCookie`.
    - i.e. copy & paste from the found packet to the site.
 ![11](./img/11.png?raw=true)

-5. What was going on is secret :p
+6. What was going on is secret :p

 ### Advanced: Encrypted Network